Clever/frontend-boilerplate/react-redux-boilerplate/README.md

 This project has 4 subdirectories:

-* `store/`: **State management**.
+* `store/`: **Application state management**.
 Contains the single Redux store, which stores and organizes all application state.
 When an "action" occurs, Redux `reducers` get called.
 Reducers are pure functions that take in the current state and the action, and output the resulting new state.
 Thus, the store determines how state is stored within it, and how the state can change as different actions occur.
 * `actions/`: **Defining state transitions**: Contains all the possible actions that can occur in an application.
 Actions just plain Javascript objects that contain the `type` of the action, and any metadata the `store` needs to respond to that action.
 * `components/`: **Visual display**.
-React `Component`s that are **presentational** in nature—that is, they do not specify how to manage state, but merely describe what HTML should be outputted given their input properties.
+React `Component`s that are generally **presentational** in nature—that is, they do not specify how to manage state, but merely describe what HTML should be outputted given their input properties.
+    * See the README in `components/` for more detail on handling individual (not application-wide) component state.
-* `containers/`: **Transferring state to components**.
+* `containers/`: **Transferring application state to components**.
 Containers are wrappers around components (in the `components/` directory) that pass them state and functions that modify state, so that the `components` don't need to know anything about how application state is managed.
 That way, the components can focus entirely on presentation.

-Enter each subdirectory and read their comments for more information on how they work.
+Enter each subdirectory and read their documentation for more information on how they work.